Home

 “The IMFC is an exciting opportunity for composers to receive feedback and suggestions from established professionals as part of a world-class festival.”

-Gary Kulesha, composer, Toronto Symphony Orchestra
+Prof. Gary Kulesha, composer, University of Toronto

 “The International Music Festival and Competition is an incredible opportunity to hear the young musicians of tomorrow perform and give